Kayou-Corporation/.github/CODE_CONVENTION.md

 - **No raw `new`/`delete`** in engine code.
 Use KAlloc allocators or `std::pmr`.
 - Prefer stack allocation; heap-allocate only when necessary.
-- Use RAII wrappers for all OS/GPU resources.
 - Smart pointer hierarchy:
   - `std::unique_ptr` — sole ownership (most common).
   - `std::shared_ptr` — shared ownership (use sparingly; prefer handle systems).